Bundle Up With Energy Savings

 Move furniture away from vents.
 Obstructing vents blocks heat, wastes energy and may even pose a fire hazard.

 Put on a few layers when you’re inside your home to avoid turning up the heat.

 For a list of consumer protection provisions enacted in response to the COVID-19 outbreak in California, click here.
 For frequently asked questions and answers, see below.

 It isn’t likely that California will experience blackouts.
 Due to pandemic planning efforts, California’s utilities have undergone drills to ensure they can keep the electricity and gas running in the event of crises like this.
 It is always important that we work together and use energy efficiently.

 These actions will help you to use energy more efficiently, which may help you to reduce your overall electricity and heating/cooling costs.
 For more information on billing impacts, please contact your local energy provider (or use the energy provider finder below).

 Please visit your specific utility’s webpage for more specific information about protections and benefits available to you (or use the energy provider finder below).
-The electric and natural gas investor owned utilities, CCAs and publicly owned utilities are offering customers the opportunity to create flexible payment plans if financial hardship is a challenge.
+The electric and natural gas investor owned utilities, Community Choice Aggregations (CCAs) and publicly owned utilities are offering customers the opportunity to create flexible payment plans if financial hardship is a challenge.

-All electric and natural gas investor owned utilities, CCAs and publicly owned utilities are suspending service disconnections due to non-payment for residential customers until further notice.
-Please visit your specific utility’s webpage (or use the energy provider finder below) for more specific information about protections and benefits available to you.
+All electric and natural gas investor owned utilities, Community Choice Aggregations (CCAs) and publicly owned utilities are suspending service disconnections due to non-payment for residential customers until further notice.
+Please visit your specific utilities webpage (or use the energy provider finder below) for more specific information about protections and benefits available to you.